itsjoonie/lumi-theory/README.md

 # Lumi Theory Co.

 Lumi Theory Co. is an e-commerce application for my handcrafted, eco-friendly candles.
 This full stack app is inspired by my passion of making things happen.
 It is a work inprogress project.
-Check out what I have build so far!
+Check out what I have built so far!

 * live demo: https://lumitheory.herokuapp.com/